ManufacturingAsCode/Laser.Welding.graph/readme.md

 # Laser.Welding.graph

-**Conclusion: laser welding is really good for thin sheet metal, and low strength applications! it is suboptimal for deep deep root high strength structural welding - in which case stick SMAW is more appropriate.
+**Conclusion: laser welding is really good for thin sheet metal, and low strength applications! it is suboptimal for deep root high strength structural welding - in which case stick SMAW is more appropriate.

 Advantages: Laser welding is a very precisely controlled process!
 It is akin to a software app with Hardware.
 Software controls the laser and wire feed output precisely for different metals and desired weld thicknesses.